mikeweinberg/cleaningdataproject/CodeBook.md

   * subject - The number of the subject.

 The remaining 86 columns consist of the mean (average) of columns for each activity and each subject.
 These columns were defined in the original data set.
 A copy of the code book from that data set is at the bottom of this file.

+The units are the same as the original data. (summarized below)

 The columns are named the same as the measurement that has been averaged, which are the following: